tarrouye/CTG-Games-Archive/ZenZone/README.md

-# ZenZone - Memory Game!
+# ZenZone - Relaxing animation!

-A fun and simple memory game where you must select the same tiles which were highlighted before.

-Not available on the app store.
+A simple animation that you can pause by touching